UniLogin/UniLogin/docs/source/tutorial.rst

 ENS registration
 ----------------

-To use Universal Login with your own ENS domain, you will need to register it, connect to the resolver and deploy own registrar.
+To use Universal Login with your own ENS domain, you will need to register it, connect to the resolver and deploy your own registrar.
 There is a script for that.

-`Note:` script currently works only for ``.test`` domains.
+`Note:` the script currently works only for ``.test`` domains.
 Tested on the Rinkeby and the Ropsten test networks.

-You can register domain on two ways: from command line and programmatically.
+You can register the domain in two ways: from command line and programmatically.
-To use registered domain in your relayer, type its name in relayer config.
+To use a registered domain in your relayer, type its name in relayer config.

 From command line